Jeonathan Prato: Career

 In Mandatory Palestine, Dr. Prato worked initially as a teacher of Italian and head of the Italian section of the British governmental Jerusalem Calling radio station.
 In 1940, Dr. Jeonathan Prato and his father negotiated as emissaries for the yishuv with the Italian and Vatican authorities a plan to rescue Jews from Poland through Italy.
 In 1941, Jeonathan Prato was named a lawyer.

 Israeli foreign service

-On 1 May 1949, Dr. Jeonathan Prato joined the foreign service of the young State of Israel.
+On 1 May 1949, Jeonathan Prato joined the foreign service of the young State of Israel.
 Initially he worked at the Israeli embassy in Italy, then in Argentina after an interlude in Israel.
 In 1959, Israel's foreign minister Golda Meir appointed Prato diplomatic envoy in Athens.
 Next, Jeonathan Prato served as the Minister to Cuba (1960-1963).

 As an advisor for church relations, Prato welcomed Pope Paul VI in 1964 to Israel at the Ta'anakh Crossing.
 From 1969 to 1972, Prato served as Ambassador in Costa Rica and Nicaragua.
 During the last year, this position also included Honduras.
 Prato managed the Church Relations Division from 1973 until his retirement from the foreign service on 28 February 1978.
 In his retirement, he worked another 5 years as an archivist.

 Personal and legacy

+In 1951, Dr. Jeonathan Prato donated historical chairs to the Bezalel National Museum (that later merged into the Israel Museum), in memory of his father.